interior header image

 By targeting the AI snippet, you are deciding to give up the engagement, or “dwell time,”that Discover prefers.

-News publishers are seeing this unfold in real-time with the Discover Core Update in February 2026, which transparently signaled that Google is getting even more selective, rewarding sites that offer deep E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) rather than just quick answers.
-KTLA and many other publishers, even those with strong E-E-A-T, are feeling the impact acutely and seeing it play out in our analytics.
+News publishers are seeing this unfold in real-time with the Discover Core Update in February 2026, which transparently stated that Google is getting even more selective, rewarding sites that offer deep E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) rather than just quick answers.
+KTLA and many other publishers, even those with strong E-E-A-T, are feeling the impact snd seeing it play out in our analytics.

 Splitting the Difference: Contextual Layering

 You provide the immediate payoff to satisfy the AI’s needs, but then pivot to unique value.
-This includes proprietary data, first-person experiences and analysis to keep humans engaged.
+This includes additional data, first-person experiences and analysis to keep humans engaged.
 Interviews and quotes are useful for this.
-You satisfy the robot’s need for facts, but you give the human reader a reason to stick around.
+You satisfy the robot’s need for facts, but you give the human reader something more.

-To see how this works in the real world, let’s look at the January 2026 California housing data, which is provided by the California Association of Realtors (yes, they own the AIO box) .
+To see how this works, let’s look at the January 2026 California home sales data, which is provided by the California Association of Realtors (yes, they own the AIO box).
 Here is how you would use Contextual Layering to try to win on both fronts:

 Layer 1: Targeting AI